top of page

 Lower Eagle Falls in Lake tahoe California

 Lower Eagle Falls is located in Emerald Bay State Park and can be reached via the Vikingsholm Trail.
-Once your reach the bottom of Emerald Bay, head towards the Visitor's Center.
+Once you reach the bottom of Emerald Bay, head towards the Visitor's Center.
 This is where you can pick up the trail to Lower Eagle Falls.
 From here, it's a little under half a mile to reach the falls.
 May and June are the best months to visit the falls.

 11. Upper Eagle Falls